-- Personal tax credit for each taxpayer (24,840). - Spouse tax credit (24,840 CZK) applies if a spouse lives with the taxpayer in the same household and does not have a yearly income higher than 68,000 CZK.
+- Personal tax credit for each taxpayer (24,840). - Spouse tax credit (24,840) applies if a spouse lives with the taxpayer in the same household and does not have a yearly income higher than 68,000.
 The income of the spouse tested for this purpose is generally in gross terms.
 It does not include disability pension, state social support, social care benefits, state support for complementary pension insurance, state support for savings for building purposes, or stipends.
-The tax credit doubles (49,680 CZK) if the spouse is disabled.
-Disability tax credit (2,520 CZK) if the taxpayer receives a part-invalidity pension.
-If the taxpayer receives a full invalidity pension, he or she may deduct 5,040 CZK.
-Student tax credit (4,020 CZK) may be applied if the taxpayer is less than 26 and is an undergraduate student, or when he/she is a graduate student and is less than 28.
+The tax credit doubles (49,680) if the spouse is disabled.